Lane Change Intention Prediction of two distinct Populations using a Transformer: Introduction

 \section{Introduction}

-With the goal of increasing the safety and efficiency of the driving experience, automakers and governments have in the recent years started to invest more and more in research projects leading to assisted and automated driving technologies with the possible end goal of achieving the full automation of passenger and commercial vehicles.
-The prediction of human's drivers' next maneuver could greatly impact both safety and efficiency and has the potential of seriously impacting the future of the car industry by improving the path planning capabilities of autonomous vehicles.
+With the goal of increasing the safety and efficiency of the driving experience, vehicle manufacturers and governments have started to invest in assisted and automated driving technologies in the recent years with the possible end goal of achieving the full automation of passenger and commercial vehicles.
+The prediction of human's drivers' next maneuver could impact both safety and efficiency and has the potential of impacting the future of the car industry by improving the path planning capabilities of autonomous vehicles.

+Given the importance of this topic, it is unsurprising that a lot of research has been already done in this direction.
+In \cite{ref1} and \cite{ref8} authors apply SVMs (Support Vector Machines) to trajectories collected through test vehicles to predict lane keeping (LK), left lane changes (LLCs) and right lane changes (RLCs).
+In \cite{ref10}, an SVM is used again, but, in this case, to predict LK and lane changes (LCs) without distincion for the direction of the maneuver.
+In \cite{ref9}, \cite{ref13} and \cite{ref86} authors explore the possibility of using a well established method for predicting LCs, RNN (recursive neural network), applying it on one of the most widely studied datasets of naturalistic trajectories, NGSIM (see \cite{ref_NGSIM}).
+Finally, in \cite{ref16}, authors test a transformer based network trained to predict LK, LLCs and RLCs on both American (NGSIM) and German (highD, see \cite{ref_highD}) data.

-While most authors approached the problem by selecting a suitable dataset of naturalistic trajectories to test their methods \cite{ref1} \cite{ref8} \cite{ref9} \cite{ref10} \cite{ref13} \cite{ref86}, not much research was done regarding the possibility of training a method on a dataset to then deploy it in a region different to the one in which the dataset was collected .
+While most authors approached the problem by selecting a suitable dataset of naturalistic trajectories to test their methods, no research was done regarding the possibility of training a method on a dataset to then deploy it in a region different to the one in which the dataset was collected and even \cite{ref16}, although using data from two different countries, does not provide cross test-training results or analysis of the population dependent differences in the performances on the two datasets.

-In this paper we use the exiD dataset \cite{exiD} and the Hong Kong dataset, both collected by levelXdata \cite{levelXdata}, which contain naturalistic trajectories recorded on highways/freeways, to train transformer networks to predict lane change maneuver within an upcoming time interval.
-We will in particular concentrate on the differences in performances between transformers trained on different (combinations of) datasets.
+In this paper, we try to analyze these aspects by using the exiD dataset \cite{exiD} and the Hong Kong dataset, both collected by leveLXData \cite{levelXdata}, which contain naturalistic trajectories recorded on highways/freeways, to train transformer networks to predict lane change maneuver within an upcoming time interval.
+We will in particular concentrate on the differences in performances between transformers trained on different (combinations of) datasets and we will try to answer two questions:

+\begin{itemize} \item Is it possible to train a transformer on a population and deploy the trained model in a different population? \item Does training a transformer network on two populations result in a loss of performance when testing the transformer on a singular population? \end{itemize}

 The paper is structured as follows: in Section \ref{sec:data} the problem is described and the exiD and Hongkong datasets are presented and briefly discussed in addition to an explanation of the data processing.
 In Section \ref{sec:methodology} transformers are introduced and the task of designing them is described.
 In Section \ref{sec:results} the experiments are explained and the results of the prediction task are presented.
 In Section \ref{sec:results} the results are discussed and interpreted.
 Finally, Section \ref{sec:conclusion} contains our final comments and recommendations for future developments of the research.